mattzuba/mattzuba.github.io/_posts/2020-09-04-tesla-solar-install.md

 ### Tuesday, October 20th, 2020

-Tesla completed the electrical plans and determined they would be able to accomodate whole-home backup with the two Powerwall batteries based on the loads in my electrical panel!
+Tesla completed the electrical plans and determined they would be able to accommodate whole-home backup with the two Powerwall batteries based on the loads in my electrical panel!
 I was sent the plans to review (which is awesome, because I like learning how this stuff works) and I received an email from APS seeking authorization for Tesla to submit applications on my behalf.
 I signed the paperwork (Docusign) and let my rep know they were good to move forward on their end.

 Two days later, I received a notice from APS that an interconnection application had been submitted.